wp-plugins/random-youtube-video/readme.txt

 <strong>Tested with Windows and Linux and with the latest wordpress as of now 4.0!</strong>

+<strong>Update Notices:</strong> When installing an update you may need to delete the entire plugin and install a fresh copy due to name changes in the code.

 == Installation ==

 1. Upload `youtubevideo.php` to the `/wp-content/plugins/` directory